Logo

 10. Replacing windows

 On paper, replacing old windows sounds fairly straightforward.
-But a poorly executed window installation could lead to higher energy bills, not to mention water leaks and mold damage.
+A poorly executed window installation could lead to higher energy bills, not to mention water leaks and mold damage.
 Call in an expert and call it a day.

 11. Any project that would void a warranty